 Defining these elements are the first step in extending your vocal range.

 (Updated 29th July 2022)

 Want to know all about finding your vocal range and how you use the information to make your singing better?

-Watch the video and keep reading!
-Just want to find your vocal range fast on all vowels?
+Just want to find your vocal range in five minutes?
 Check out this post.